 Lunch at the Austrian Hospice

-Visit to the Temple Mount and Wailing Wall
+Head to Temple Mount and the Wailing Wall

 The City of David